-Hosts will provide you with their normal warm welcome.
-However, they will keep their houses safe by increasing the frequency of cleaning and providing hand sanitiser in their homes, which you are strongly encouraged to use frequently.
-In order to reduce the amount of sharing of space, we won’t be able to offer you an Independent Homestay option for the first two weeks of your stay at any host.
-To reduce the chance of infection you will not be able to move to a different host until you have stayed at your current host for at least two weeks.
+Hosts provide you with their normal warm welcome.
+However, they keep their houses safe by increasing the frequency of cleaning and providing hand sanitiser in their homes, which you are strongly encouraged to use frequently.
+To reduce the chance of infection you are not be able to move to a different host until you have stayed at your current host for at least two weeks.

-Queens Lodge will be cleaned every day and we will provide hand sanitiser in the entrance hall, kitchen, and your room, which you are strongly encouraged to use frequently.
-There will be some restrictions on shared space within the house.
-There will be a rota for use of the kitchen, and you will be provided with your own plate, cup, glass, knife, fork and spoon for your food.
+Kings and Queens Lodge are cleaned every day and we provide hand sanitiser in the entrance hall, kitchen, and your room, which you are strongly encouraged to use frequently.
+There are some restrictions on shared space within the house.
+There is a rota for use of the laundry, and you will be provided with your own plate, cup, glass, knife, fork and spoon for your food.

 In addition to the items we recommend in the pre-arrival guide, we suggest you bring enough masks or face coverings and alcohol-based hand sanitiser to last you for at least a week.
 It is easy to buy extra supplies of these items once you have arrived in the UK.
 Face masks or coverings should not be worn for more than 4 hours as they become ineffective after that time.
 If you feel you need or want to wear a face mask for extended periods of time, you may need two or even three for each day.

-Please note that face coverings are compulsory on public transport in England and this includes your taxi from the airport.
+Please note that face coverings remain compulsory on public transport in London and this includes your taxi from the airport.
 However, this does not have to be a mask.
 Anything that sufficiently covers your mouth and nose is acceptable.

 You may want to bring some disposable plastic gloves for extra protection.